d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 Machine Learning

-* Use GPU amd CPU to do model training and development
+* Use GPU and CPU to do model training and development
 * Could conceivably create a ASIC with the model burned in (months or years) or program it into a FPGA device (hours or days).

 Training